Welcome to GAICo¶

 # jupyter lab

-New notebooks created in this session should automatically use the gaico-env
+New notebooks created in this session should automatically use the gaico-env Python environment.
+For troubleshooting kernel issues, please see our FAQ document.

 Optional Installations¶

-is lightweight.
+The default pip install gaico is lightweight.
 Some metrics require extra dependencies, which you can install as needed.

-- To include the BERTScore metric (which has larger dependencies like PyTorch):
+pip install 'gaico[audio]' - To include the BERTScore metric (which has larger dependencies like PyTorch):

-- To install with all optional features:
+pip install 'gaico[jsd]' - To install with all optional features:

-pip install 'gaico[jsd,cosine,bertscore]'
+pip install 'gaico[audio,bertscore,cosine,jsd]'

 Tip

-extra, used for development installs, also includes all optional features.
+The dev extra, used for development installs, also includes all optional features.

 Installation Size Comparison¶